 - Difficulty with swallowing

-Whiplash can last anywhere between a few weeks to over a year for more severe cases.
+Whiplash can last a few weeks or, in more severe cases, over a year.

 Who can I claim against?

 The longer your whiplash symptoms last, the more you’ll be able to claim.
 For a minor whiplash injury, where recovery is expected in a matter of weeks, you might be entitled to between £300 and £3,100.
 You can claim between £3,100 and £5,600 for moderate whiplash injuries.

 How long do I have to make a claim?

 You have up to three years to make a whiplash compensation claim, starting from the incident where you first became injured.
 It is generally advised that you claim as soon as you can to allow more time for your claim to be processed.